Shiv0406/BartProj/README.md

 ## Research Question
 Did BART recover to pre-pandemic ridership levels, and which station and neighborhood characteristics predict which stations bounced back?
+Given the recovery of the stations, how well will future comparable stations perform?

 ## Data Sources
 - **BART Monthly Ridership Data** (2018–2025): Origin-destination matrices